andulval/Yelpcamp2022_v0/README.md

 [Link to the website](https://yelpcamp2022-v0.vercel.app/)

 ## 👨🏻‍💻 About the project
 YelpCamp is a full-stack responsive website.
 Users can create and review campgrounds with geocoding.
 In order to review or create a campground, you must have an account.
-The project is an extension of the web application made during web dev bootcamp course by Colt Steele on the Udemy platform.
 This project is being created using Node.js, Express, MongoDB, and Bootstrap.
 Passport.js is used to handle authentication.

 ## 🚀 Functionalities